Would you like to know how to smoke beef back ribs? These are a whole different animal compared to pork ribs...in more ways than one.

 They used to be fairly inexpensive, but because of higher beef prices they're not the bargain they once were.
 Still, they are typically one of the least expensive cut of beef you can find.

 I really miss the days when they could be found for 99 cents a pound.

-A complete rack of beef ribs should include seven bones.
+A complete rack should include seven bones, though they're often found to have from six to eight bones per rack.
 They are cut from the upper part of the steer's rib cage, which is right next to the tenderloin.

 You might have better luck at the local butcher shop.
 Tell your friend (the butcher…if he's not your friend, make it so) that you are smoking beef ribs and you want good meaty slabs.

 The membrane, or fell, is a rubbery mouthful if left on the ribs…not very appetizing.
 In addition, the fell is a barrier that prevents spice and smoke flavor from reaching the meat.